jhlagado/working-with-custom-elements/hello.md

 them to variables, accept them as arguments, and return them from functions:

+LitHtml literals can be nested within other LitHtml literals.

+For example, we can create an `App` component that renders `Welcome` many times:

 You can also use dollar brace syntax to embed JavaScript expressions inside HTML
 attributes: